-Hemenes admires how attorney Aaron Gartlan came from humble beginnings and paid for his own education.
+Hemenes admires how personal injury attorney Aaron Gartlan came from humble beginnings and paid for his own education.
 “Everything he’s accomplished, he’s really had to work for,” she said.
 “He’s really passionate about what he does—and I don’t think I could work for someone who isn’t.”

 When Hemenes meets clients, she forges a connection by asking about their children or other parts of their lives.
 She also gives them her cell phone number should they have questions or need to vent.
 “All of my calls are returned the same day, within hours if I can,” she said.
 “I don’t like people getting frustrated and not knowing what’s going on because I’ve been in their shoes.”